 They fall in love.

-On the surface, this looks like a dream come true; opposite money habits that fit like a piece of a jig-saw puzzle, but it’s actually a train wreck waiting to happen.
+On the surface, this looks like a dream come true; opposite money habits that fit like a puzzle, but it’s actually a train wreck waiting to happen.

 How can one tell during the dating dance, which is whom?

-They decide to marry and side-step the pre-martial money chat.
+They decide to marry and side-step the pre-marital money chat.

 She thinks she’s safe now.
 He’ll provide financial security and they’ll live the life of luxury while thinking about when to start a family.

 He’s in love.
-He feels he has won the lottery; she’s gorgeous, sophisticated; all the men want her; he loves showing her off and feels pride of “ownership” as one could say.
+He feels he has won the lottery; she’s gorgeous and sophisticated; all the men want her; he loves showing her off and feels pride of “ownership” as one could say.
 She’s a “catch.”